There are many ways users can get involved to help maintain and keep Hullett Marsh spectacular!

 • Instagram: Follow us on Instagram and use #Hullettmarsh when posting your own photos.

-• Photo Contest: Send in your photos for the 2018 photo contests for your chance to win a Hullett membership!
+• Photo Contest: Send in your photos for the photo contest for your chance to win a Hullett membership!
 FOH is always looking for new photos to use in reports and social media and photo contest just adds a little incentive to do so.

 • Raffles and Events: FOH often has raffles and events going on.
-Currently, we have the Pheasant Challenge which is a raffle to help raise money for the 2018 Pheasant Release.
-With the purchase of a ticket, you have your chance to win an over/under shotgun and a 2000-watt portable generator.
-With the purchase of 2 or more, we will even mail you your stubs.
+Currently, we have the Pheasant Challenge which is a raffle to help raise money for the Pheasant Release.

 Vanessa Palmer Award